fthardy/flat-pony/README.md

 # flat-pony
-Read and write data structures from and to character streams.
+A framework for reading and writing structured data from and to character streams.

+The concepts for this framework and its APIs is solely based on fixed size field and delimited field data formats.